 We're thrilled to announce speakers for The Housing Community Summit this September.

-Chief Executive, Homes England
+Chief Executive, South Liverpool Homes

 Imogen Blood